 Data on Justice

 The last two years I have been digitizing data coming from completed cases from the Supreme Courts.
 This data contains information about each case's characteristics, the judges and the plaintiffs.
+Soon I am going to circulate a draft about gender interactions at the Supreme Court.

 My research addresses original, causal and policy-relevant questions such as: Do students improve their performance when they know their rank?
 Can teachers' stereotypic behavior explain the gender inequalities in achievements or the gender occupational gaps?
 Do peer networks (schoolmates and neighbors) affect students' college enrollment?
 Does class attendance increase educational outcomes?
 By how much does a €1200 bursary at the age of 18 raise wages and affect migration decisions?
 What is the effect of the current financial crisis on students' preferences over college majors?
 To answer these questions, I use primary-collected data collected from school authorities in Greece.